Saudi-led coalition captures large areas of Yemen's Hodeidah airport: UAE

 The coalition intervened in Yemen’s war in 2015 to try and unseat the Houthis, restore the internationally recognised Yemeni government in exile and thwart what Riyadh and Abu Dhabi see as Iran’s expansionism in the region.

-The Houthis, who control most of the populated areas in the chronically unstable nation of 30 million people, deny the Arab states’ assertions that they are puppets of Iran.
-They say they reflect a popular revolt against state corruption and are protecting the Yemen from foreign invasion.
+The Houthis, who control the most populated regions in the chronically unstable nation of 30 million people, deny they are puppets of Iran.
+They say their movement reflects a popular revolt against state corruption and aims to protect Yemen from foreign invasion.

 Taking Hodeidah could hand a long sought edge to the Arab alliance which, despite superior weaponry and firepower, has failed to defeat the Houthis in a grinding war that has killed more than 10,000 people.